 Christa Flück, Anna Nordenström, S Faisal Ahmed, Salma R Ali, Marta Berra, Joanne Hall, Birgit Köhler, Vickie Pasterski, Ralitsa Robeva, Katinka Schweizer, Alexander Springer, Puck Westerveld, Olaf Hiort, Martine Cools, and the COST Action BM1303 Working Group

-Methods: Data was collected from 461 patients aged 0–18 years with classic 21-hydroxylase deficiency (54.9% females) under follow-up between 1982 – 2018.
-Type, dose and timing of glucocorticoid and mineralocorticoid replacement was analyzed from 4174 patient visits.
+Data were collected from 461 patients aged 0–18 years with classic 21-hydroxylase deficiency (54.9% females) under follow-up between 1982 and 2018.
+Type, dose and timing of glucocorticoid and mineralocorticoid replacement were analyzed from 4174 patient visits.

-Results: The most frequently used glucocorticoid was hydrocortisone (87.6%).
+The most frequently used glucocorticoid was hydrocortisone (87.6%).
 Overall, there were significant differences between age groups with regards to daily hydrocortisone-equivalent dose for body surface, with the lowest dose (median with interquartile range) of 12.0 (10.0–14.5) mg/m2/day at age 1–8 years and the highest dose of 14.0 (11.6–17.4) mg/m2/day at age 12–18 years.
-Glucocorticoid doses decreased after 2010 in patients 0–8 years (p< 0.001) and remained unchanged in patients aged 8–18 years.
+Glucocorticoid doses decreased after 2010 in patients 0–8 years (P < 0.001) and remained unchanged in patients aged 8–18 years.
 Fludrocortisone was used in 92% of patients, with relative doses decreasing with age.
 A wide variation was observed among countries with regards to all aspects of steroid hormone replacement.

 Data from the I-CAH Registry suggests international variations in hormone replacement therapy, with a tendency to treatment with high doses in children.